-2.7.
-Identify and share good practices with stakeholders
+2.7 Identify and share good practices with stakeholders

 The EIT has a key role in facilitating the dissemination of results and good practices from the EIT Community.
-To this end, the EIT will further develop its ability to identify, codify, and share good practices from its activities in a structured and coherent way.
-The EIT will also provide guidance and assistance on dissemination-related aspects, facilitate a cross-KIC exchange, and further support KICs to facilitate dissemination of the EIT Community's results through the European Commission's channels.
+To this end, the EIT will further develop its ability to identify, codify, and share good practices from its activities in a structured and coherent manner.

+The EIT will also provide guidance and assistance on dissemination-related aspects, facilitate a cross-KIC exchange, and further support KICs to facilitate dissemination of the EIT Community's results through the Horizon Europe channels.
+To ensure the implementation of these objectives, the EIT will now require KICs to deliver on the following targets as of 2025: